Skip to main content

 “The only things that can stop us are fear, ignorance, self-centeredness, and greed.” from The New American Story by Bill Bradley

-What I hope to achieve with this manifesto is twofold: to counteract the prevailing impotence and cynicism that sabotage our idealism and undermine our creative abilities to achieve our goals and to show how, as we build a network of Americans committed to our mission, we can radically change the quality of life in this country, the nature of our influence on the world and (by the way) secure the blessings of liberty to ourselves and our posterity.
+What I hope to achieve with this manifesto is thus twofold: to counteract the prevailing impotence and cynicism that sabotage our idealism and undermine our creative abilities to achieve our goals back towards common sense, and to show how, as we build a network of Americans committed to our mission, we can radically change the quality of life in this country, the nature of our influence on the world and (by the way) secure the blessings of liberty to ourselves and our posterity.

 I will show how connectedness is the most vital activity that we can cultivate to empower us to achieve our mission.
 I will also offer strategies and a vision for both building a network establishing those vital connections.
 In addition, I will attempt to show how our six goals are still the most important targets for our collective efforts and hopefully awaken a sense of hope and empowerment so that we can achieve our purposes.